mrv-king/RGOOSE/README.md

 # HOW TO BUILD
 1. Open the command line (terminal)
 2. Change the directory to the '{platform name}_release and create a new 'build' folder.
-3. From the 'build' folder, run `cmake ..` for LINUX or `cmake .. -G "MSYS Makefiles"` for WINDOWS.
+3. From the 'build' folder, run `sudo cmake ..` for LINUX or `cmake .. -G "MSYS Makefiles"` for WINDOWS.
 Wait while the compilation is over.
-4. run `make`
+4. run `sudo make` for LINUX or `make` for WINDOWS.

 # HOW TO RUN
 From the 'build' folder run `sudo ./iec61850` on LINUX or `iec61850` on WINDOWS.
 Run the server application first and after that the client.